 It can be really tough to market your bricks-and-mortar business to customers, especially if you have a really small budget to work with.
 When your business is online, this is less of an issue because you can do a lot of your marketing, such as SEO and social media engagement for free — you’ll just need to read a few books or websites to get the information you need — and even if you do have to pay, it can be a lot cheaper to hire a digital marketing company than a traditional one.

 As well as it being cheaper, online businesses can typically benefit from more advanced marketing tools such as eBooks, blogs and video channels, email campaigns, and white papers, which can pack a real punch for a small investment, and whose results are more easily measurable so you don’t end up wasting your budget on failed marketing campaigns long-term.

 As we’re seeing now with the coronavirus situation, it’s far easier for online businesses to get through tough situations than bricks and mortar companies that require lots of physical interaction.
 Storms, pandemics, forest fires — they are always going to crop up from time to time, but if your business is based online, they are far less likely to cause major issues for your company or hit your bottom line quite as hard as they otherwise, potentially, could.

 Online is more adaptable

-What we’re seeing with the coronavirus pandemic is also that online businesses can offer greater levels of adaptability.
-For example, personal trainers that would once have worked offline are now streaming live classes online to keep the money coming in.
-This is something that is only going to get more common over time and a really good reason to invest in online business sooner rather than later.
+We’re seeing with the coronavirus pandemic that online businesses can offer greater levels of adaptability.
+For example, personal trainers who would once have worked offline are now streaming live classes online to keep the money coming in.
+This is only going to get more common over time and a really good reason to invest in online business sooner rather than later.

 Networking is simpler